Can You Sue the City for Potholes?

 Note that not all pothole-related damage is to cars.
 Pedestrians can trip and fall, and bicyclists can be thrown by cracks and holes in roads, parking lots and sidewalks.

 If you have an unfortunate run-in with a pothole, and want reimbursement for your losses from the city or state, it’s worth a shot.
-In 2016, New Jersey paid 39 pothole damage claims—out of 2,647 filed.
-To make a claim, you need to submit a claim form, within 90 days of the accident, along with a receipt or estimate for repairs, the specific location where the damage occurred, and a copy of your car insurance declaration page.
+To make a claim, you need to submit a damage claim form within 90 days of the accident, along with a receipt or estimate for repairs, the specific location where the damage occurred, and a copy of your car insurance declaration page.

 If you encounter more serious damage to your vehicle, collide with another vehicle or sustain physical injury, this is beyond the scope of the claim process.
 Speak to an experienced personal injury attorney as soon as possible.
 Many law firms and car accident lawyers offer a free case evaluation.